How To Modify the Sudoers File

 %admin jaunty=(root)NOPASSWD:/usr/bin/apt-get up*

-The '*' match is very powerful, and can apply to anything in the command listing part of the configuration line, ie:
+*' match is very powerful, and can apply to anything in the command listing part of the configuration line, ie:

 Code: